 - Final Average Compensation for members who join on or after July 1, 2013 will be calculated using the highest five years out of the last 10 years of participating service prior to retirement or termination, including the highest five longevity payments upon which contributions have been made.

-Hazardous Duty Member - A specific member classification with different retirement provisions as described in Chapter 25.
-These members currently include certain Correctional Officers, Probation & Parole Officers, Fugitive Apprehension Agents and Oklahoma Military Department Firefighters.
+Hazardous Duty Member – A specific member classification with different retirement provisions as described in Chapter 25.
+These members currently include certain Correctional Officers, Probation & Parole Officers, Fugitive Apprehension Agents, Oklahoma Military Department Firefighters, Grand River Dam Authority Lake Patrol Officers and County Deputy Sheriffs and Jailers.

 Joint-annuitant – A natural person who is designated by an OPERS member to receive a lifetime retirement benefit under Option A or Option B after the death of the member.
 A joint-annuitant designation cannot be changed after retirement.